1n3ffbl3/MyFirstApplication/README.md

 What constraints did you place on yourself, and why?
 Did they end up being helpful or not?

-Marta:
+Marta :
-1. Firstly sketch website on paper then create it.
+1. Firstly sketch website on paper then create it
-2. Write use cases befor implementing logic.
+2. Write use cases befor implementing logic
-3. Improve technical vocabulary.
+3. Improve technical vocabulary

-In this application, we have to consider three types of users:
+In this application, we have to consider three types of users :
 * private user
 * user as an organisation
 * member of an organisation
-Each of them have different actions in our application, as you can see it above in our use cases.
+Each of them have different actions in our application, as you can see it above in our use cases

 [TOP](#index)